Elastic-Softworks/worldenv/worldc/docs/alpha-phase-18.md

-# WORLDC Alpha Phase 18: Code Generation & Compilation
+# WORLDC Code Generation & Compilation

 **Status:** Complete
-**Phase Duration:** December 2024
+**Implementation Date:** December 2024
 **Implementation Version:** 1.0.0

 ## Overview

-Alpha Phase 18 implements the code generation and compilation system for WORLDC, providing the ability to transpile hybrid C/C++/TypeScript syntax into multiple target languages including TypeScript, AssemblyScript, and WebAssembly.
-This phase completes the core compilation pipeline and establishes the foundation for advanced tooling integration.
+This implementation provides the code generation and compilation system for WORLDC, providing the ability to transpile hybrid C/C++/TypeScript syntax into multiple target languages including TypeScript, AssemblyScript, and WebAssembly.
+This completes the core compilation pipeline and establishes the foundation for advanced tooling integration.

 ## Objectives